codesport/monte-carlo/README.md

 ## 1. What is a Monte Carlo Simulation?

 A **Monte Carlo simulation** is a method for estimating the probability distribution of outcomes by generating a large number of random trials.
+A repeated random sampling technique used to estimate the probability distribution of uncertain outcomes.

-### 1a.
-Definition and Geometric Brownian Motion (GBM)
+### 1.2.0 Definition and Geometric Brownian Motion (GBM)

 In finance, asset prices are often modeled using **Geometric Brownian Motion (GBM)**: